jaimedantas/perceptron-classification/Readme.md

 </div>

 ### Documentation
-This implementation is part of an article published on the  [Medium](https://medium.com/@jaimedantas).
+This implementation is part of an article published on  [Towards Data Science](https://towardsdatascience.com/reasons-why-surrogate-loss-functions-are-pivotal-for-classification-in-machine-learning-e33974ce6d29?source=your_stories_page-------------------------------------).
 I encourage you to go over this reading.